 Permission to use song lyrics is complicated because:

-- the terms of the licences can leave you vulnerable; and
+- The terms of the licences can leave you vulnerable.

 To give you an example from my own experience, while working on The Point Between I approached Alfred Music to use four lines of “At Last.”
 The agency sent back a contract that provided me with a licence for 2000 copies for a fee of $50.00 plus one copy of the book.
 While that sounds like a reasonable and affordable fee, the fee for renewal was not specified in the contract, leaving me vulnerable to a fee spike if my book became successful.
 If I wanted to avoid this and buy more extensive rights up front, the fee would have been considerably more expensive and likely unfeasible.
 (In a Guardian article by writer Blake Morrison, he writes of having to pay ₤500.00 for one line of “Jumpin’ Jack Flash” by the Rolling Stones.)

 Moreover, the agency does not control European or Australian rights, which meant I would have had to secure those rights from a second agency, Music Sales Corporation, in order to sell my book worldwide.
 This would have not only increased the cost to license but also the complexity of the situation.